 Making Sense of a Betting Market with Probabilities 🌱

-Consider a game you play with your friend where you get $10 if you win and you pay your friend $5 if you lose.
+Consider a game you play with your friend where you get 5 if you lose.
 How can you decide if you should play this game?

 - Making a market comes down to expected value.
 In order for this to be a fair market, the expected value of playing this game (for either player) must be 0, otherwise the option with the lower expected value would not be picked.